-The recent pandemic has changed the way business and communications are delivered.
+The pandemic changed the way business and communications are delivered.
 Now, more than ever, virtual presentations are the venue of choice.
-For those that were thrown into the virtual world, there may be some best practices that were overlooked in an effort to save time and get everyone up and running.
+For those who were thrown into the virtual world, there may be some best practices that were overlooked in an effort to save time and get everyone up and running.
 Whether it’s an interactive safety meeting, a webinar, or a training session, there are some basic rules that can make or break your success.

 1. Test your presentation and equipment ahead of time

-Anyone that has delivered any type of presentation knows that you won’t nail it on your first try.
+Anyone who has delivered any type of presentation knows that you won’t nail it on your first try.
 Practice is essential if you want it to sound natural—not scripted—be engaging and make a positive impression on your audience.
 It is recommended that you practice at least 10 times before you deliver a talk.
 Since a big part of your presentation relies on technology, it’s important to include that in your practice.
 This will ensure that not only are your words delivered effectively but any videos, interactions and slide advancements will go off without a hitch.
 As an aid, add notes to your presentation.
 The more you rehearse, the less you’ll need to rely on your notes and the more engaging eye contact (even if it’s to a camera) you’ll be able to give to your audience.

-When you’ve practiced delivering your session enough, you should do a dry run with not only all of your equipment (headset/microphone/video) but test out your delivery platform to make sure you won’t have any surprises on the day of your presentation.
+When you’ve practiced delivering your session enough, you should do a dry run with not only all of your equipment (headset/microphone/video) but also test out your delivery platform to make sure you won’t have any surprises on the day of your presentation.
 Delivering to an audience (even if it’s only one person) is the most beneficial way to rehearse as they can provide you with feedback before you go live in front of a real audience.
 This will also give you time to troubleshoot any problems that arise while you’re trying to deliver your presentation (don’t forget to test any engagement activities like polls or Q&A chats you may include).
 If you’re using your own equipment, make sure that you disable personal IMs or email popups or sounds as they can derail your presentation.
 Before your presentation, plug into your modem using an ethernet cable instead of using Wi-Fi to ensure a more reliable connection.

 2. Stick to the agenda